 Alert for JVM Health

 You can set up health rules based on JVM or JMX metrics.
 Once you have a health rule, you can create specific policies based on health rule violations.
 One type of response to a health rule violation is an alert.
-See Alert and Respond for how health rules, alerts, and policies can be used.
+See Alert and Respond for how to use health rules, alerts, and policies.

 You can also create additional persistent JMX metrics from MBean attributes.
 See Configure JMX Metrics from MBeans.